Munzir Al-Musawa

 Habib Munzir bin Fuad Al-Musawa (منذر المساوى DIN; February 23, 1973 – September 15, 2013) was an Indonesian Islamic cleric, teacher, da'i and founder of the Majelis Rasulullah religious organization.

 Early life

 Munzir was born on February 23, 1973, in Cipanas, Indonesia, the fourth of five children.
 His father, Fuad Bin Abdurrahman Al-Musawa, was born in Palembang and was a journalist for the Berita Buana newspaper.
 His mother, Rahmah Binti Hashim Al-Musawa, was also born in Palembang.
 His father spent ten years in Mecca studying with Alawi Al-Maliki, father of Muhammad Bin Alawi al-Maliki, at the Masjidil Haram.
 He also received a Bachelor of Science in Electrical Engineering from New York University and had some training in journalism from Academy of Political Sciences in New York.
 Fuad bin Abdurrahman Al-Musawa died in 1996 in Cipanas, Indonesia.

 Most of Munzir's childhood was spent in Cipanas with his siblings Nabiel, Ramzy, Lulu, and Aliyah.
-Munzir is considered a sayyid, a descendant of Muhammad in the Ba 'Alawi sada family through his grandson Hussein ibn Ali.
+Munzir is a sayyid, a descendant of Muhammad in the Ba 'Alawi sada family through his grandson Hussein ibn Ali.